Force over Distance: Chapter 43

 Young nodded.

-Carefully, Scott ducked from beneath Young’s arm.
-With a silent, lateral step, he brought his weapon to his shoulder and opened fire.
-The light of the plasma rifle was searing in the dimness of the corridors.
+With a silent lateral step, the lieutenant brought his weapon to his shoulder and opened fire.
+The light of the plasma rifle was searing in the dim corridors.
 After a few rounds, he stepped back.

 “You get them all?”
 Young whispered.

-All around them, from almost every direction, came sound like the driven wind.
+All around them, from every direction, came sound like the driven wind.

 There was nowhere to go.